nowhereman999/BASIC-To-6809/README.md

 For more info check out the blog post here: https://wordpress.com/post/nowhereman999.wordpress.com/5054

+V 4.00
+- Added New command GMODE which allows you to easily select every graphic mode the CoCo 1,2 or 3 can produce
+- Added New command GCOPY which allows you to copy graphic pages to other graphic pages
+- Tweaked LINE, CIRCLE & PAINT commands to use all the available graphic modes and colours of the CoCo 1,2 or 3

 V 3.03
 - Tweaked the AND, OR, XOR commands as the optimizer was not handling them properly